Arizona Prenuptial Statute | 25-202

 F. If a marriage is determined to be void, an agreement that would otherwise have been a premarital agreement is enforceable only to the extent necessary to avoid an inequitable result.

-Chris Hildebrand wrote this article about prenuptial agreements in a divorce to ensure everyone has access to information about prenuptial agreement laws in Arizona.
+Chris Hildebrand wrote the information on this page about the Arizona prenuptial statutes to ensure everyone has access to information about prenuptial agreement laws in Arizona.
 Chris is a divorce attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a divorce should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through in a divorce.